home » psychology » meds & health insurance resources

 RxHope is a patient assistance program that helps physicians and others who prescribe medication to apply for, obtain and track requests for no cost medications for their patients when they are unable to afford them and do not have access to prescription insurance or other government-funded programs.
 According to the site, "RxHope is the only patient assistance Internet initiative financially supported by PhRMA (Pharmaceutical and Research Manufacturers of America) and participating pharmaceutical companies."
 Here is the link to RxHope.

 The Partnership for Prescription Assistance "brings together America’s pharmaceutical companies, doctors, other health care providers, patient advocacy organizations and community groups to help qualifying patients who lack prescription coverage get the medicines they need through the public or private program that’s right for them.
 Many will get them free or nearly free.
 Its mission is to increase awareness of patient assistance programs and boost enrollment of those who are eligible.
-Through this site, the Partnership for Prescription Assistance offers a single point of access to more than 475 public and private patient assistance programs, including more than 180 programs offered by pharmaceutical companies."
+Through this site, the Partnership for Prescription Assistance offers a single point of access to more than 475 public and private patient assistance programs, including more than 180 programs offered by pharmaceutical companies....
+The Partnership for Prescription Assistance will help you find the program that's right for you, free of charge.
+Remember, you will never be asked for money by a PPA Call Center representative, or on this Web site."
 Here is the link to Partnership for Prescription Assistance.

 Together Rx Access is sponsored by a number of large pharmaceutical companies for people who have no prescription drug coverage and are not eligible for medicare.
 It offers a free card to those eligible that provides discounts of around 25-40% on over 300 prescription medications (both brand name and generic) at participating pharmacies.
 Here is the link to Together Rx Access.